braidpool/braidpool/docs/braid_consensus.md

 taken to be the median of these observations.
 In the following all references to bead timestamps refer to this `median_bead_time`.

+Because of the necessity to have at least 3 measurements of bead time for each bead, when computing $T_B$ and $T_C$, we exclude the three most recent ancestor cohorts (as observed from the bead under consideration, including that bead as the final cohort) as there aren't enough observations of their received time to evaluate the bead time.
+Therefore the observation window $T$ starts 3 cohorts back and extends backwards in time for an interval $T$.

 In order to pull off any timing-based attacks, a miner would need to control on average 2 of these 3 timestamps, which is anyway a 51% attack and the system breaks down anyway.